 - i.
 Client positions and progress on the agreement and submission of claims; - ii.
-Progress with regard to the Transfer of Custody Assets to the Nominated Brokers and anticipated timings regarding Distributions to those Clients that opted out; - iii.
+Progress with regard to the Transfer of Custody Assets to the Nominated Brokers and Distributions for those Clients that either opted out or did not have a Nominated Broker for their investments; - iii.
 Progress of the Client Money distribution and the JSAs' strategy for closing the CMP; - iv.
 Funding under the FSCS compensation deed; - v.
-Hardship cases; - vi.
-Negligence, mis-selling and other claims asserted by a limited number of Clients; - vii.
-Committee matters; - viii.
+Negligence, mis-selling and other claims asserted by an increasing number of Clients; - vi.
+Committee matters; - vii.
 Additional protections for Clients that might expedite the return of Client Money whilst delivering better value for money for FSCS levy payers

-The JSAs meet, virtually, with the FSCS on a fortnightly basis with the most recent meeting on 25 April 2022.
+The JSAs meet, virtually, with the FSCS on a regular basis with the most recent meeting on 17 October 2022.